Anonymous3017/API-Project-Using-GPT/README.md

 to run this

-1. open customa-qr in vs code
+1. open custom_qr in your IDE (vscode)
-2. press Shift + / to run the program in terminal
+2. Right click and Run the program in terminal (for me: press Shift + / to run the program in terminal)